PROTECTION STATUS: Endangered

 THREATS: Habitat loss, federal predator control, and construction of a U.S.-Mexico border wall

-POPULATION TREND: There are an estimated 10,000 jaguars left in the wild today, including approximately 500 in Mexico.
-Though jaguars once roamed throughout the southern and central United States, only four jaguars have been confirmed in Arizona and New Mexico since the mid-1990s.
+POPULATION TREND: An estimated 10,000 jaguars are left in the wild today, almost all of them in Mexico.
+Though these cats once roamed throughout the southern United States, most recently only one was known in Arizona until it was killed in 2009 by Arizona Game and Fish — and now one more has been sighted more than 100 times in Arizona's Santa Rita Mountains since 2011.
+Before 2009, only four jaguars had been confirmed in Arizona and New Mexico since the mid-1990s.